pcchouCR97/Understanding-Cryptography/docs/Quantum_Algorithm_101/fourier_transformation.md

 ### Performance and requriements

-## Applications: order-finding and factoring

-The phase estimation procedure can be used to solve a variety of interesting problems.We now describe two of the most interesting of these problems: the order-finding problem, and the factoring problem.

-To understand the quantum algorithms for factoring and order-finding requires a little background in number theory

 ## References

 [1].
 M. A. Nielsen and I. L. Chuang, *Quantum Computation and Quantum Information*, 10th Anniversary Ed., Cambridge: Cambridge University Press, 2010.